-General physical guidelines recommend that adults above 18 years old undergo at least 150 minutes of moderateintensity aerobic physical activity per week, or 75 minutes of vigorous-intensity aerobic physical activity per week, or a mixture of both, where one minute of vigorous-intensity aerobic physical activity is equivalent to two minutes of moderate-intensity aerobic physical activity.7 Exercise, defined as 'planned, structured, and repetitive'8, is a subset of physical activity defined as 'any bodily movement produced by skeletal muscles that result in energy expenditure'.8 Other domains of physical activity include work, play, house chores, leisure time activities and active transportation.
-In addition, the latest guidelines have recommended that moderate- to vigorous-intensity physical activity of any duration can confer health benefits.9
+General physical activity guidelines recommend that adults aged 18 years and above undergo at least 150 to 300 minutes of moderate-intensity aerobic physical activity per week, or 75 to 150 minutes of vigorous-intensity aerobic physical activity per week, or a mixture of both, where one minute of vigorous-intensity aerobic physical activity is equivalent to two minutes of moderate-intensity aerobic physical activity.7 Exercise, defined as "planned, structured, and repetitive",8 is a subset of physical activity, which is defined as "any bodily movement produced by skeletal muscles that results in energy expenditure".8 Other domains of physical activity include: work, play, house chores, leisure time activities, and active transportation.
+In addition, the latest guidelines state that moderate- to vigorous-intensity physical activity of any duration can confer health benefits.9

 For general health benefits, it is advisable for overweight or obese persons to reach this target.
 However, there appears to be a dose-response relationship between physical activity and the amount of weight lost.
-Studies have shown that 225 to 420 minutes per week of aerobic physical activity is required to result in a weight loss of 5kg to 7.5kg over 3 to 16 months, while 200 to 300 minutes per week of aerobic physical activity is required to prevent weight regain following weight loss.10 Moderate- to vigorous-intensity aerobic physical activity carried out a minimum of three days a week resulted in approximately 2 to 3 percent weight loss at six months.
-Daily low-intensity walking and achieving daily 'step counts' of at least 10,000 steps resulted in 1 to 1.5 percent weight loss at three to six months.5
+Studies have shown that 225 to 420 minutes per week of aerobic physical activity is required for a weight loss of 5-7.5 kg over three to 16 months, while 200 to 300 minutes per week of aerobic physical activity is required to prevent weight regain following weight loss.10 Moderate- to vigorous-intensity aerobic physical activity carried out a minimum of three days a week resulted in approximately 2-3 percent weight loss at six months, while daily low-intensity walking and achieving daily "step counts" of at least 10,000 steps resulted in 1-1.5 percent weight loss at three to six months.5

 Studies have shown that cardiorespiratory fitness appears to be a more significant risk factor for all-cause mortality than BMI levels.
-When prescribing physical activity to obese and overweight individuals, improving their cardiorespiratory fitness should be a goal of therapy rather than just focusing on the amount of weight lost.11 has shown other benefits on health regardless of weight loss.5 When coupled with an adequate diet, resistance training may increase strength and decrease body fat in older adults.12
+As such, when prescribing physical activity to obese and overweight individuals, improving their cardiorespiratory fitness should be a goal of therapy rather than just focusing on the amount of weight lost.11